 5.3 Multivariate models

-The user must specify the number of dependent variables and regressors, indicate whether an intercept should be included, and define the hyperparameter values (see Figure 5.6).
+The user must then specify the number of dependent variables and regressors, indicate whether an intercept should be included, and define the hyperparameter values (see Figure 5.6).

 Multivariate models: Simple multivariate.